Search 400 airlines and 321,000 hotels worldwide.

 Get the guaranteed best price available for your trip.

 No Travelocity cancellation fee to change or cancel almost any hotel reservation.

-Located in Downtown Albuquerque, this hotel is 1.1 mi (1.8 km) from Rio Grande Trail and 2.2 mi (3.6 km) from Indian Pueblo Cultural Center.
-Maxwell Museum of ...
+Located in Downtown Albuquerque, this motel is 1.4 mi (2.3 km) from Maxwell Museum of Anthropology and 2.2 mi (3.6 km) from Indian Pueblo Cultural Center.
+Tricklock ...

-Located in Downtown Albuquerque, this motel is 1.1 mi (1.8 km) from Rio Grande Trail and 2.2 mi (3.6 km) from Indian Pueblo Cultural Center.
-Maxwell Museum of ...
+Located in Downtown Albuquerque, this hotel is 1.4 mi (2.3 km) from Maxwell Museum of Anthropology and 2.2 mi (3.6 km) from Indian Pueblo Cultural Center.
+Tricklock ...

 You travel to fall in love, and your heart beats a little faster to see the moon rising over the jagged edge of the mountains.
 The languid curve of a river makes something catch in your throat.
 You have learned that the true romance of a place lies in details others might overlook: the expression on the face of residents as they describe the hidden gems of their town, the stories of the past half-hidden in the outlines of historical buildings, the cadence of regional language.

 Although its natural beauty is dramatic and its culinary flavors bold, Albuquerque, New Mexico, is a city that from time to time seems to lean its head in closer to reveal flashes of more understated appeal.
 To truly experience its charms, it’s important to connect with the locals; modest but friendly, they are eager to share their love of home.
 With a host of adventures big and small awaiting, your stay in downtown Albuquerque hotels is sure to be the beginning of a lifelong love affair with this desert city.